 The most difficult aspect of working at Bishop Grady Villas was the lack of funding.
 A large amount of the residents are on the waitlist to receive benefits from the government which Lisa Landman finds unacceptable.
 If the residents can’t get government assistance, then their families must pay for them to live there.
 Sadly, there are many adults like the residents of Bishop Grady Villas who don’t have families to help them receive the sort of attention and care they need.
 This unfortunate reality is one of the reasons why Lisa is motivated to assist adults with disabilities as much as possible.

 Lisa Landman served as an assistant basketball coach in early 2017.
 Helping the Bishop Grady residents during their weekly practices was a lot of fun.
 Seeing how much fun the residents have during games never failed to make Lisa smile.
 Lisa plans to assist with more Special Olympics events in the future.
 Since the Special Olympics is a nationwide organization, anyone can get involved.
 Helping adults with disabilities is a great way to spend one’s time, and Lisa encourages everyone she knows to get involved in some manner.

 Over the years Lisa Landman has worked in a variety of areas such as human resources and teaching.
 For eleven years she owned a fitness center where she was involved in nearly every aspect of the business.
+Presently, she’s working with Costech Lab as the Director of Operations.
 Lisa’s diverse work experience means that she can thrive in nearly any work situation.
 She looks forward to continuing to pursue entrepreneurial projects while helping others at the same time.